 Like willows by the watercourses.”

 a.
-Yet hear now: Though Isaiah 43 ended with a warning of judgment, it does not mean God takes back His promise of hope and restoration.
-Israel can still know the goodness of the LORD if they will only turn back to Him.
+Yet hear now: Though Isaiah 43 ended with a warning of judgment, it did not mean God would take back His promise of hope and restoration.
+Israel could still know the goodness of the LORD if they would only turn back to Him.

 b.
 Thus says the LORD who made you: This reminds us that God is still active in and responsible for creation.
 He didn’t just create Adam and Eve and then let the whole thing go.
 There is a sense in which God has made each one of us, so we each have a personal obligation to Him as our Creator.

 c.
 And you, Jeshurun, whom I have chosen: The name Jeshurun means “the upright one.”
 It is used here as a contrast to the name Jacob, even as Israel is sometimes used as a contrast to Jacob.

 i.
 “The name Jeshurun appears only three more times in the Old Testament: Deuteronomy 32:15, 33:5, 26; and in all cases it is used of Israel…this word bespeaks a wonder of grace, for He calls His deeply sinful people His beloved, His upright one.”
 (Bultema)

 d.
 Fear not….
 For I will pour water on him…I will pour My Spirit on your descendants: This is a glorious promise to a humble, returning Israel.
 God will not simply give them His Spirit; He will pour out His Spirit on them as if water was poured over them.

 i.
 This is a freedom in the giving of the Spirit.
 This is a flow in the giving of the Spirit.
 This is abundance in the giving of the Spirit.
 This is an evident giving of the Spirit.
 God wants to pour His Spirit upon His people!
 If you experience a few drops, God wants to pour.
 If you are bone dry, God wants to pour.
 If you know the pour, God wants to keep pouring!
 We must learn to stop saying “when” as God pours.